Sasivarman06/Sasivarman06/README.md

-# 👋 Hi, I’m Sasivarman Selvam
+# 👋 Hi, I’m Sasivarman

 Bioinformatics professional with a strong interest in genomics, NGS data analysis, and reproducible pipeline development.
 I enjoy building and testing workflows that turn sequencing data into meaningful biological insights.